-Participation in Secondary Offering
+Participation in Public Offering

-In our secondary offering in November 2016, certain of our directors, executive officers and 5% stockholders and their affiliates purchased shares of our common stock.
-Each of those purchases was made through the underwriters or through the directed share program at the offering price of \$0.70 per share.
-The following table sets forth the aggregate number of shares of our common stock that these directors, executive officers and 5% stockholders and their affiliates purchased in our Secondary Offering:
+In our public offering in January 2019, certain of our directors, executive officers and 5% stockholders and their affiliates purchased shares of our common stock.
+Each of those purchases was made through the underwriters at the offering price of \$10.50 per share.
+The following table sets forth the aggregate number of shares of our common stock that these directors, executive officers and 5% stockholders and their affiliates purchased in our Public Offering: